eye-division/jeniross/_gallery/artist-books.md

   translated these into a series of twenty four hour 'clock' books, starting and ending with midnight and centred on a sun motif in the middle.<br>The classic book form has a time based narrative; a concertina book on the other hand can be read all at once offering a more visual experience.
+Each of the&nbsp;
-Each of the concertina or leporello books can be opened out into a continuous sheet 3.5 metres long or closed down and arranged in many different ways to give a different visual image each time it is viewed.
+  leporello or concertina books can be opened out into a continuous sheet 3.5 metres long or closed down and arranged in many different ways to give a different visual image each time it is viewed.
 The simpler book form offers a separate double page spread for each time period chosen.<br>I like the way you can thus change each miniature "artwork" to suit the mood, rather like propping open a book of poems and concentrating on one piece for a while, rereading it over and over.
 homepage_description_markdown:
 frontpage: true
 gallery_date: 2016-05-01 00:00:00